Jeremiah-Rojas/RAG-System/README.md

 ## Startup

-See the instructions in[this file](https://github.com/Jeremiah-Rojas/RAG-System/blob/main/rag_system/README.md) on how to properly set up this system.
+See the instructions in [this file](https://github.com/Jeremiah-Rojas/RAG-System/blob/main/rag_system/README.md) on how to properly set up this system.
 Note that when downloading these files, the file structure must remain identical to how it is set up here in github:
 ```
 —rag_system
           |___README.md